Seven deadly sins: Definitions and perspectives

-According to Catholic prelate Henry Edward Manning, the seven deadly sins are seven ways to eternal death (or Hell).
+According to Henry Edward Manning, a Catholic prelate, the seven deadly sins are seven ways to eternal death (or Hell).
 The Lutheran divine Martin Chemnitz, who contributed to the development of Lutheran systematic theology, implored clergy to remind faithful congregations about the seven deadly sins.

 In order of increasing severity according to Pope Gregory I, the seven deadly sins are as follows:

 Lust

 Lust or lechery is intense longing.
-It is usually viewed as intense or unbridled sexual desire, which may lead to fornication (including adultery, rape, or bestiality), and other sinful and sexual acts; however, lust can also denote other forms of unbridled desire, such as for money or power.
+It is usually viewed as intense or unbridled sexual desire, which may lead to adultery, rape, bestiality or other sinful and sexual acts.
+Lust can also denote other forms of unbridled desire, such as for money or power.
 Henry Edward Manning explains that the impurity of lust transforms one into "a slave of the devil".

 Lust is generally thought to be the mildest capital sin.
 Thomas Aquinas considers it an abuse of a faculty that humans share with animals, and sins of the flesh are less grievous than spiritual sins.